 At the same time, it is also important to track the number of threads being spawned in the JVM.
 If too many threads are created in parallel, the JVM memory must be sufficiently sized to handle this load.
 If not, application performance will suffer.

-Administrators also must track cases of thread leaks – i.e., instances when the number of threads in the JVM keep on increasing and ultimately cause the JVM to crash.
+Administrators must also track cases of thread leaks – i.e., instances when the number of threads in the JVM keep on increasing and ultimately cause the JVM to crash.

-Application servers have thread pools where threads are created and remain in a waiting state for new user requests.
+Application servers have Java thread pools where threads are created and remain in a waiting state for new user requests.
 The thread pools have maximum limits on the number of threads in each pool.
 If this limit on the maximum number of threads that can be executed in a pool is reached, new requests to the application server will be rejected, which is why it is important to monitor the number of current threads in each pool.

 Monitoring Java Threads: Key Questions to Answer

 Modern JVMs provide JMX interfaces that allow monitoring tools to track thread activity in the JVM.
 The key questions you should try to answer with your Java application performance monitoring solution include: